fybrik/fybrik/docs/StorageManagement.md

 - A single connection taxonomy should be used by modules, catalog conector and storage manager.

-- Deployment of FybrikStorageAccount CRD should be configurable.
+- Deployment of FybrikStorageAccount CRD should be configurable - to be discussed: [issue 1717](https://github.com/fybrik/fybrik/issues/1717)

 - Fybrik manages storage life cycle of temporary data copies.